otulach/teachers-gitlab/README.md

 This will give you `teachers_gitlab` on your `$PATH`.
-You can also use `virtualenv` to test locally or use the provided shell script wrapper (as used in the examples).
+You can also use `virtualenv` to test locally or use the provided shell script wrapper (as used in the examples) which sets up a virtual environment automatically.

 ## Configuration